 Anthony Bourdain, No Reservations

-Bourdain has long been a compass for how I want to move through the world: curious, open-minded, kind to others regardless of circumstance, and unafraid of complexity.
+Bourdain has long been an inspiration for how I want to move through the world.
+Curious, open-minded, kind to others regardless of circumstance, and unafraid of complexity.

-If this trip to Kashmir leaves a few marks, I’ll count that as a gift.
-That’s the point of it all isn’t it?
-To find a journey that changes you, and to carry something forward, and, if I’m lucky, to leave something worthwhile behind.
+If this trip to Kashmir is a little less comfortable than my past few ski trips to Japan, I’ll count that as a gift.
+That’s the point of it all, isn’t it?
+To find a journey that changes you, to carry something forward, and, if I’m lucky, to leave something worthwhile behind.

 So here I am.
 I’m not trying to prove anything or chase danger for its own sake.
 I’m simply following the path I started a long time ago.